JamesABaker/complexity_in_pymol/readme.md

  7. In Pymol load the structure.
 For example:
  `load 1a91.pdb`
  8. In Pymol, load the bfactors script.
 Use `run bfactors.py`
- 9. In Pymol run the bfactor function.
-Use `loadBfacts`
+ 9. In Pymol run the bfactor function on your desired molecule.
+For example `complexb 1a91`

 ## Database